 Secondly my pillow developed a puncture.
-Ok, a pain but I managed to improvise.
+I managed to improvise though.

 Next I was woken by some voices around midnight.
 They sounded very close by but reckon they must have been on the path running past Innominate Tarn.
-Who goes out fell walking in the dark in this area at that time, especially when the weather was so bad?
+Who goes out fell walking in the dark so late at night, especially when the weather was so bad?
 I had neither the energy or curiosity to find out.

 And then in the early hours the thunder and lightening started.
 In the past I have always been amazed at how light it gets before dawn.
 I now know it gets even lighter when lightening is striking overhead!
 I knew the chances of me coming to any harm whatsoever were very slim but lying next to my metal tripod did set me off wondering.

 Eventually I must have fallen asleep as I was woken by my alarm.
 Time to get up and see if the world survived the night.

 Well, it had but it didn’t look in very good shape.
 The storm had passed over and gone but left behind a very grey scene.
 It was thirty minutes before the sun would make an appearance but the growing light showed clouds of mist slowly rising out of the surrounding valleys.

 My favourite photo from my pre-dawn wandering on Haystacks was this atmospheric one: